NetworkEntropologist/NetworkEntropologist/README.md

-# 👋 Hi, I'm Jaco — the Network Entropologist
+# 👋 Hi, I'm Jaco — AKA The Network Entropologist
 Formerly known on GitHub as @jaco1982

 🧠 Network engineer, Python enthusiast, and curious observer of digital entropy.